Accessory Dwelling Units

 how long does the adu building process take?

-Building a custom ADU is a complex process — which is why we focus so strongly on the relationships with our clients.
-It typically takes several weeks to understand your needs, determine the scope of the project, and makes we’re a good fit.
+Building a custom ADU is a complex process — which is why we focus so strongly on our relationship with our clients.
+It typically takes several weeks to understand your needs, determine the scope of the project, and make we’re a good fit.
 After that, we move to the first steps in the process — permitting and planning— which can take anywhere from three to six months alone.

 where can i learn more about slc building rules?

 You can always ask us, but there is also a lot of information online.
 Visit SLC.gov’s Building Services FAQ for more information.
-You can stop in to the permits and zoning office in the city and county building.
+You can visit the permits and zoning office in the city and county building.
 Contact us and we’re happy to meet you there.
 The permit office is located at 451 South State Street Room 215, SLC.
+Read more here: Salt Lake City Counsel ADU Amendment